 Imagine being insane.
-Imagine being surrounded by billions of other insane people.
+Imagine being in an endless indistinct grey dimension.
+Nothing exists in this dimension but rock and fog and billions and billions of other insane people.
 Everyone is naked.
-Imagine everyone hates each other so they constantly claw and bite at one another, retaining no concept of hygeine so they're all writhing around in their own *** and piss and blood.
-Welcome to Nespithe
+Everyone hates each other so they constantly claw and bite and gnaw at one another, retaining no concept of hygeine so they're all frothing from every hole and writhing around in their own shi

 t and piss and cum and blood.
 Sensory input works differently when your brain is completely broken so colour and sound and smell and touch become irreplaceabley merged into a single grotesque super sense which leaves every person in a constant state of abject horror and panic, clasping in desperate agony for merciful death but they have forgotten how to die and deep down they know they never will.
 Welcome to Nespithe

 The guitar work on this album is some of the most unique and interesting ever recorded on a death metal record.
 It is absolutely exemplary.
 Alternating between spiralling, crushing, ridiculous, groovy, schizophrenic, implausible, orgasmic, and unnerving, ever merging seamlessly together like strands of DNA, guitarists Antti Boman and Aki Hytonen create a soundscape of genuine insanity.
 Upon first hearing this album the listener might find the notes random, haphazard and perhaps even irritating, but the patient listener will find that the riffs are unbelievably dense and there is so much to be unearthed in every single one, it is hard not to marvel simply at how intricately and fastidiously constructed and threaded together the songs are.
 Even if a person was able to withstand the tremendous riffs, few could suffer the leads and solos without some permanent alteration to their consciousness.

 Upon hearing their early demos, it is abundantly clear that Demilich were always a very technically proficient band but the key to Nespithe